Check Point Software Unveils Infinity AI Copilot: Transforming Cyber Security With Intelligent Genai Automation And Support

-(MENAFN- GlobeNewsWire - Nasdaq) Check Point's latest innovation, brings AI-powered efficiency and collaboration to cyber security management across platforms

-BANGKOK, Thailand, Jan.
-30, 2024 (GLOBE NEWSWIRE) -- Check Point Software Technologies Ltd. (NASDAQ: CHKP), a leading AI-powered, cloud-delivered cyber security platform provider, today announced the launch of the first-generation Infinity AI Copilot.
+Check Point Software Technologies Ltd. ( ) (NASDAQ: CHKP), a leading AI-powered, cloud-delivered cyber security platform provider, today announced the launch of the first-generation Infinity AI Copilot.
 Leveraging the convergence of AI and cloud technologies, Infinity AI Copilot addresses the growing global shortage of cyber security practitioners by boosting the efficiency and effectiveness of security teams.

 Key Capabilities: